 Here, Urizen is shown as old and wizened, clutching the net of reason with which he ensnares mankind.
 The image also shows how Blake integrated images with his poetry.

 Blake took total control of his own production process.
-He developed a unique printing technique which allowed him to combine words and pictures on the page.
+He developed a unique printing technique that allowed him to combine words and pictures on the page.
 By writing and drawing on copper plates with acid-repelling ink, Blake created a relief image.
 The plate was then dipped in acid to create what was essentially the opposite of a traditional engraving.
 Illuminated printing, as he called it, harked back to medieval manuscripts.
-It allowed him to illustrate what appeared to be “hand written” verses, in a style which seemed more like it had been drawn and painted than printed.
+It allowed him to illustrate what appeared to be “handwritten” verses, in a style that seemed more like it had been drawn and painted than printed.
 Many were then also hand-colored to increase their uniqueness.

 Albion Rose shows a young man against a similar cloud-burst of color.
 For Blake, Albion is an Adam-like figure, representing mankind before the Fall.
 There are also similarities with Christ, but like Urizen, he is not just a biblical figure.
 If Urizen represents reason, the Albion is imagination.
 Just like in The Ancient of Days, Albion has an idealized, classical body, but unlike Urizen, he is young and outward reaching, as if he wants to embrace the world.